 “We welcome this improved code which now covers contract and sub-contract workers.
 Importantly, there is a lot of content that can be used for shipbreaking workers.”

-The Revised Code of Practice on Safety and Health in Shipbuilding and Ship Repair will be put forward for adoption by the Governing Body in March 2018.
+The Revised Code of Practice on Safety and Health in Shipbuilding and Ship Repair will be put forward for adoption by the Governing Body in October-November 2018.

 All the participants of the meeting held a minute's silence as a mark of condolence for the workers who lost their lives on 16 January by inhaling toxic fumes while cleaning an oven at the Lamina factory in Italy, which produces metal products for shipbuilding.